ciscoheat/eslint-plugin-dci-lint/README.md

 Thanks to the [Typescript ESLint project](https://typescript-eslint.io/) for making this possible at all!

-And as always, a big thanks to Trygve Reenskaug for inventing and James Coplien for continously furthering DCI over the years.
+And as always, a big thanks to the late Trygve Reenskaug for inventing DCI, and James Coplien for continously furthering it over the years.